Amzani/apidesk-sdk-test-def/docs/models/components/createleadrequestaddressestype.md

 # CreateLeadRequestAddressesType

-Defines the category of the address, such as 'home', 'work', or 'billing'.
-This classification aids in understanding the context and purpose of the address within the lead's profile.
-Ensure the type is a valid string that represents the address's function.
+Defines the category or purpose of the address, such as 'home', 'work', or 'billing'.
+This helps in organizing and utilizing addresses based on their intended use.
+It should be a clear string that specifies the address type.

 ## Example Usage